 To answer this, it’s important to get a quick history lesson…

 Who Made the First Wind Chime?

-The Times of India says that wind chimes have been around since 1100BC when ancient Chinese civilizations cast the first wind bells called Fenglings.
+The Times of India says that wind chimes have been around since 1100BC when ancient a Chinese emperor and civilizations cast the first wind bells called Fenglings.
 Considered religious objects which could attract kind spirits, it’s no wonder they’ve maintained their enchanted status throughout time.
 But how did they enter western culture with such widespread appreciation?